Allied Victory in World War I

 On June 28, 1919, representatives of the Allied Powers and Germany signed the Treaty of Versailles, ending World War I. The agreement was signed precisely five years after the assassination of Archduke Franz Ferdinand.

 British Prime Minister David Lloyd George, French Premier George Clemenceau, and American President Woodrow Wilson met with German German envoy Johannes Bell in the Palace of Versailles, southwest of Paris.
-Versailles had one been the residence of French kings.
+Versailles had once been the residence of French kings.
 In this same room 48 years earlier, a previous treaty created the German Empire.